TheSuunny/Yove.Mail/README.md

     await e.Delete(); // Delete this message

-    Dispose(); // Be sure to exit the client when you finish working with it };
+    Mail.Dispose(); // Be sure to exit the client when you finish working with it };

-Mail.Messages // Return List messages from this Email
+List<Message> Messages = Mail.Messages; // Return List messages from this Email

 Message Message = Mail.GetMessage(0); // Return message from Id 0

+await Mail.Delete(); // Delete this Email
 ```

 ___